wso2-attic/ballerina-integrator/README.md

     basePath: "/checkVacancies"
 }

-//"comapnyRecruitmentsAgency" used to route each request to relevent endpoints and get their responses. service<http:Service> comapnyRecruitmentsAgency  bind comEP{
+//"comapnyRecruitmentsAgency" route requests to relevant endpoints and get their responses. service<http:Service> comapnyRecruitmentsAgency  bind comEP{

-     //Resource that handles the POST requests is directed to a specific company using, /checkVacancies/company.
+    //Resource that handles the POST requests is directed to a specific company using,/checkVacancies/company.
-    @http:ResourceConfig {
+    @http:ResourceConfig{
         methods: ["POST"],
         path: "/company"
     }